7 Top NLP Libraries For NLP Development

 Use Cases:

-(i) Named Entity Recognition (NER): spaCy is commonly used for extracting entities such as names of people, organizations, locations, and more from text.
+(i) Named Entity Recognition (NER): spaCy is commonly used to extract entities such as names of people, organizations, locations, and more from text.

 spaCy NER